larryv/dotfiles/README.txt

 Legal
 -----

-Unless otherwise noted, this work is published from the United States of America using the CC0 1.0 Universal Public Domain Dedication [6].
+To the extent possible under law, the author has dedicated [6] all copyright and related and neighboring rights to this software to the public domain worldwide.
+This software is published from the United States of America and distributed without any warranty.

+Refer to install-sh for its separate licensing terms.

 References